 He is Editor of the European Journal of Public Health, of the Oxford Handbook of Public Health Practice and Founding Editor of the Italian Journal of Public Health and of Epidemiology, Biostatistics and Public Health.

 In May 2019 he received the “Laurea Honoris Causa” at Thomas Jefferson University, Philadelphia, USA.

-The members of the Scientific Advisory Board are chosen among those possessing the following personal, moral and professional requirements: wide international scientific recognition, undisputed competence in the scientific and research areas of interest to Human Technopole, moral and professional integrity and proven experience in the administration of research centres.
+The members of the Scientific Committee are chosen among those possessing the following personal, moral and professional requirements: wide international scientific recognition and notoriety, undisputed competence in the scientific and research areas of interest to Human Technopole, moral and professional integrity and proven experience in the administration of research centres.